Can beginners ski in Switzerland?

 If you have no experience, don’t use the ski runs without a teacher.
 This is dangerous for yourself and for other skiers.

-Where to learn how to ski in Switzerland
+Where can I learn how to ski in Switzerland?

 Nearly all ski resorts in Switzerland have ski schools.
 Most of them offer beginners' classes.
 Ski schools are often geared to tourists from abroad, especially in larger ski resorts.

 In many snow resorts you’ll find schools of the Swiss Ski School organization.
 These schools provide qualified winter sports instructors.
-All instructors have completed a 3-year training and have a Swiss Federal Diploma.
+All instructors have completed a nearly 140-day training and have a Swiss Federal Diploma.
 They speak English and sometimes other languages too.

 Very small ski resorts may not provide ski schools with beginners' classes in English.